marcou-andrew/CX4640Project/README.md

 $$\therefore 0.000110011001100 + 0.001100110011001 = 0.299957275390625 < 0.3$$
 Again, the rounding error shows up.

-Now, let us look at how the floating-point system operates in arithmetical operations
+Now, let us look at how the floating-point system operates in arithmetical operations.
 ### Addition and Subtraction
 ### Multiplication and Division